StrangeBeeCorp/docs/docs/includes/elasticsearch-limitation.md

     !!! info "Elasticsearch limitation"
-    When searching text values, be mindful of capitalization because Elasticsearch treats searches as case sensitive.
-This may prevent matches on partial words or terms with different capitalization.
+        When searching or filtering text values using partial words, be mindful of capitalization, as Elasticsearch treats these searches as case sensitive.